Join Us

 Paul Mairet (MN) is building a hazelnut operation on former cropland

-• A community of like-minded landowners who will support and inspire you.
+• A community of like-minded land stewards who will support and inspire you

-• Nudges by the Climate Land Leader staff to help you stay on track.
+• Nudges by the Climate Land Leaders staff to help you set goals and stay on track

 Landowners like Becky Lourey (left) and Joe Luetmer (right) benefit from the perspectives of Climate Land Leaders who make a living farming, like Hannah Bernhardt (middle) of Medicine Creek Farm (MN)